Kotkoa/my-cv/index.md

 ### ABOUT ME

 I'm a self-taught Javascript Developer, now working with React.js, Tailwindscc, and Mobx.
 I seek a Middle Frontend Developer position in an EU-based team that will utilize my professional and technical skills.
 My 10+ years of IT experience allows me to understand the dependency quality result of teamwork.
 I'm reliable, having-an-eye for a details front-end developer with a passion to provide high-quality UI for the end users.
 I have focused to create things that didn't exist before and are new to the world.
-Pay attention to details, with an ability to concentrate on routine tasks, and a strong drive to constantly improve my own skills.
+Pay attention to details, with an ability to concentrate on routine tasks, and have a strong drive to constantly improve my skills.

 ### EXPERIENCE